yuexiaofeng/yuexiaofeng.github.io/_posts/2021-10-17-aml-fastai-s2.md

 I've recently started working on systems engineering for AI projects and have been exposed to the concept of Software 2.0[^fn3], or Data-centric AI as other people like to put it.
 While I don't necessarily work on the specific AI parts directly atm, I find the concept refreshing.

-In a Youtube [talk](https://youtu.be/06-AZXmwHjo), Andrew Ng mentioned:
+In a YouTube [talk](https://youtu.be/06-AZXmwHjo) earlier this year, Andrew Ng mentioned:

 > AI System = Code (model/algorithm) + Data